 A student who was charged for and paid for textbooks, uniforms, or equipment may return the unmarked textbooks, unworn uniforms, or new equipment within 30 days following the date of the student's cancellation, termination, or withdrawal.
-The School shall then refund the charges paid by the student.
+The school shall then refund the charges paid by the student pursuant to institutional policy.
 Uniforms that have been worn cannot be returned because of health and sanitary reasons.
-If the student fails to return unmarked textbooks, unworn uniforms or new equipment within 30 days, The School may retain the cost of the items that has been paid by the student.
+If the student fails to return unmarked textbooks, unworn uniforms or new equipment within 30 days, the institution may retain the cost of the items that has been paid by the student.
 The student may then retain the equipment without further financial obligation to the school.